 The Söstrene Hagelin specializes in fish — primarily cod and haddock, which the people of Bergen and much of Norway eat in abundance.

-We were told the fish pudding was a must – that people who live in other parts of the world come home and their first stop is at Söstrene Hagelin for some fish pudding.
+We were told the fish pudding was a must.
+They say that when people who live in other parts of the world come home to Bergen, their first stop is at Söstrene Hagelin for some fish pudding.
 And when they return to the part of the world they now call home, a bucket of the sisters’ fish pudding goes back with them.

-I recall my days in college when bags of Sliders from White Castle made their way across Missouri.
+I recall my days in college when bags of Sliders from White Castle made their way across Missouri to our dorm rooms late at night.
 I guess it’s kind of the same thing, maybe.

 Eating Like Locals in Bergen Norway

-As a mojotraveler, I know I should be more gastronomically adventurous, but on that day, I just couldn’t quite wrap my head around the idea of fish pudding.
-Neither could Bruce, so we opted for a simple fish sandwich – a cod patty between two gigantic pieces of whole grain bun.
+As a mojotraveler, I know I should be more gastronomically adventurous.
+But on that day, I just couldn’t quite wrap my head around the idea of fish pudding.
+Neither could Bruce.
+Actually, I can’t imagine any day when I’ll be excited about fish pudding.
+So we opted for a simple fish sandwich — a cod patty between two gigantic pieces of whole grain bun.
+Perhaps we should have added some condiments.

 The bun was really good, fresh bread.
 The cod patty was, well, like that bag of greasy White Castle sliders that showed up in our college dorm rooms.
 We loved our sliders, but they are indeed an acquired taste.